CHPGenetics/chpgenetics.github.io/content/authors/Shivum Telang/_index.md

 ---
 # Display name
-title: Shivum Teleng
+title: Shivum Telang

 # Username (this should match the folder name)
 authors:
-- Shivum Teleng
+- Shivum Telang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: High school researcher
+role: High School Student Researcher

 # Organizations/Affiliations
 organizations: